Charles Saint Lambert: South Wales

 Although, through his son, his family and commercial ties with Chile remained very strong, Charles Saint Lambert himself never returned to that country.
 In Swansea he purchased a large plot of land on the foreshore to the east of the city at Port Tennant, and overlooked by the Kilvey Hill.
 During or before 1852 this site became home to a copper smelting works, supplied with ore from Lambert's facilities in Chile and using (jealously guarded) smelting techniques that Lambert had honed during his years in Coquimbo.
-The business would later be taken forward by his son, Charles Joseph Lambert in partnership with his son-on-law, Edward Bath.
+The business would later be taken forward by his son, Charles Joseph Lambert in partnership with his son-in-law, Edward Bath.
 It eventually employed (and provided housing for) 350 workers.
 That business ended in failure during the 1920s, however.
 The coal-burning reverberatory furnaces which Lambert had introduced to Chile quickly became commonplace in the country's copper belt.
 In the five years following 1842 copper smelting in South America increased five times over.
 By 1872 there were one hundred "smelting works" in Chile.
 Although Chile was a major copper producer (and by 2017 had become the world's largest), other countries under Britain's commercial influence, notably Australia, followed Chile's example.
 Their gain was Swansea's loss.
 In that sense, Lambert's formidable success in modernising the Chilean copper industry during the second quarter of the nineteenth century sowed the seeds for the later demise of his own copper smelting business (among others) in his adopted home-city of Swansea.

 Charles Saint Lambert died and was buried during the summer of 1876 at Alltyferin (Pont-ar-Gothi), the Bath family estate, some 40 miles / 65 kilometers inland from Swansea, and the home of his recently widowed daughter, Margaret Bath.
 He was 82.
 According to a local newspaper obituary of his eldest son (who also died on the family estate, just twelve years later), the elder Charles Lambert "left behind him the reputation of having been a millionaire".
 His wife Janet had predeceased him in 1859.